rbaker26/SAP1EMU/.github/CONTRIBUTING.md

 As these tickets are created or submitted by users, the Dev Team will label and triage the tickets.
 At any point, feel free to "take ownership" of a ticket by commenting on it or emailing me (rbaker26) regarding you interest in said ticket.
 Tickets labeled with **Good First Issue** are those which would be easier for a new-comer or are meant to familiarize the user with the code base.

 Don't see your desired issue?
 [Open](https://github.com/rbaker26/SAP1EMU/issues/new/choose) a Bug Report or Feature Request.

+## Aw Fork
+To start working on the project, you will need to fork it.
+Once forked, create a new branch and give it a descriptive title (i.e. InputBugFix or CSS_Cleanup).
+Once all that is done, start working on the ticket.
+Make sure to add testing if required.
+Once you are satisfied with the ticket, its time to submit a Pull Request.

+## Pull Request
+fdjaksjhfkljsa